breez/breez-sdk-docs/src/guide/closed_channels.md

 </section>
 </custom-tabs>

-## Redeem Onchain Funds
+## Redeeming the on-chain funds

-In order to broadcast the redeem transaction do the following.
+Redeem the on-chain fund by broadcasting the transaction to the network:

 <custom-tabs category="lang">
 <div slot="title">Rust</div>